valerio-bozzolan/italian-fuel-stations-comparator/README.md

 Heroes and original technologies in the [/about.php](http://fuel.reyboz.it/about.php) page of the online mirror.

 ## Hacking
-Go in your `www` folder and clone the source code using Bazaar:
+Go in your `www` folder and clone the source code using GNU Bazaar:

     bzr branch lp:it-fuel-stations-comparator